Cosima Wagner: In control

 In common with Wagner, Cosima was willing to shelve her anti-Semitic prejudices in the interests of Bayreuth, to the extent of continuing to employ Levi for whom she developed considerable artistic respect.
 However, she frequently undermined him behind his back in private letters, and allowed her children to mimic and mock him.
 Cosima expressed to Weingartner the view that "between Aryan and Semite blood there could exist no bond whatever".
 In accordance with this doctrine, she would not invite Gustav Mahler (born Jewish though a convert to Catholicism) to conduct at Bayreuth, although she frequently took his advice over artistic matters.

 Cosima was determined to preserve Bayreuth's exclusive right, acknowledged by Ludwig, to perform Parsifal.
 After Ludwig's death in 1886 this right was briefly challenged by his successor, an attempt swiftly defeated by Cosima with the help of Groß.
 A more serious threat arose from the German copyright laws, which only protected works for 30 years following the creator's death; thus Parsifal would lose its protection in 1913 regardless of any agreement with the Bavarian court.
 In anticipation, in 1901 Cosima sought to have the period of copyright protection extended by law to 50 years.
 She lobbied members of the Reichstag tirelessly, and was assured by Kaiser Wilhelm II of his support.
 These efforts failed to bring about any change in the law.
 In 1903, taking advantage of the lack of a copyright agreement between the United States and Germany, Heinrich Conried of the New York Metropolitan Opera announced that he would stage Parsifal later that year.
-Cosima was enraged, but her efforts to prevent him were to no avail; the first of 11 performances took place on 24 December 1903.
+Cosima was enraged, and with the assistance of Gilbert Ray Hawes filed suit against the company.
+Her efforts were to no avail; the first of 11 performances took place on 24 December 1903.
 The enterprise was a popular and critical success, though in Cosima's view it was a "rape"; her hostility towards the Metropolitan lasted for the remainder of her life.

 By the beginning of the new century three of Cosima's daughters had married: Blandina to Count Biagio Gravina in the closing days of the 1882 festival, Daniela to Henry Thode, an art historian, on 3 July 1886, and Isolde, Cosima's first child by Wagner, who married a young conductor, Franz Beidler, on 20 December 1900.
 The youngest daughter, Eva, rejected numerous suitors to remain her mother's secretary and companion for the rest of Cosima's tenure.